perfectsense/gyro/docs/getting-started/updating.rst

 This section will explain how Gyro handles changes to the configuration of the infrastructure.

-Gyro will output a diff between the current settings provided by the configuration files and the current state of the environment in the cloud.
+Gyro will output a difference between the current settings provided by the configuration files and the current state of the environment in the cloud.
 It will always output its proposed actions before executing them.
 The user can then confirm to execute or abort.

 Configuration
 -----------

-Use Case 1: Create a custom route table associated to your VPC which will control the routing for the subnet.
+Use Case 1: Create a custom route table associated to your VPC which will control the network traffic rules for the subnet.

-Use Case 2: Create an internet gateway attached to your VPC and ensure that your subnet's route table points to the internet gateway.
+Use Case 2: Create an internet gateway attached to your VPC and ensure that your subnet's route table has an entry for the internet bound traffic to the internet gateway.

 .. image:: ../images/vpc-route.png